sammarth-k/summer-of-qode/Python/2021/Class 3/Student Code/Yatharth Pawa/README.md

 # Yatharth Pawa: Class 3 Assignments and Code
-This folder contains code and assignments submitted by Yatharth Pawa in Class 3 of the Q-Programming Summer of Qode
+This folder contains code and assignments submitted by Yatharth Pawa in Class 3 of the Q-Programming Summer of Qode.